Glossary of Financial Controlling & BI Terms

 Reconciliation compares data between two or more sources to verify agreement and resolves differences, providing assurance that financial data is complete and consistent.

-Governance & Data TrustReporting Frequency
+Data Governance & AI ReadinessReporting Frequency

 Reporting frequency is the cadence at which management reports are produced and distributed, which should be aligned to the pace of decision-making it is intended to support.